 FutbolNet is an accredited program that has demonstrated positive social impact and changes in multiple countries, under different circumstances.
 More than 3,000 children and teenagers are the beneficiaries of the program being implemented in Greece, Italy and Lebanon, with the SNF’s support.
 Before the start of the event, the SNF and the Barça Foundation jointly organized another sports program at the SNFCC’s Great Lawn, with the participation of refugee children from the hosting centers in Skaramagas.

 Football is like life, full of moments, interesting characters and emotions.
-It is also a microcosm, symbolizing our entire society, who lives and moves according to a set of rules, like in a football game.
-In our times, sports, and especially football, can be a source of inspiration and empowerment, giving us hope that the human element and the values of cooperation, effort and dialogue that we share, are more powerful than the things that divide us.”
+It is also a microcosm, symbolizing our entire society, which lives and moves according to a set of rules, like in a football game.
+In our times, sports, and especially football, can be a source of inspiration and empowerment, giving us hope that the human element and the values of cooperation, effort and dialogue that we share, are more powerful than the things that divide us.

 The first Vice-President of FC Barcelona, Jordi Cardoner, talked about sports as a unifying force for different societies and cultures and as a vehicle for the promotion of values.
 He referred to FC Barcelona’s support in the implementation of FutbolNet programs and in improving the everyday lives of these children, highlighting their enthusiasm and joy when they are on the football pitch with the team’s players.
-“Football combats social exclusion, racism.
-I remember when I was young, football was a sport.
-Today, football is culture, a system of values.
-Through football, we try to promote values,” stated Mr. Cardoner during the discussion.

-Veteran football player Antonis Antoniadis, the referee Chrysa Kourobilia and sports journalist Antonis Karpetopoulos represented Greek football in the discussion, drawing from their own personal experience and action in the field.
+Veteran football player Antonis Antoniadis, referee Chrysa Kourobilia and sports journalist Antonis Karpetopoulos represented Greek football in the discussion, drawing from their own personal experience and action in the field.

 Specifically, as Mr. Antoniadis pointed out, “football is the most widespread and most complex social phenomenon on the planet.
 At the same time, it is also the most democratic sport.
-In football, there is room for everyone,” while Mr. Karpetopoulos stressed that the uniqueness of football is due to the fact that “it is a sport that assimilates talent and creates ‘stars’ regardless of where they come from and how they grew up.”
+In football, there is room for everyone,” while Mr. Karpetopoulos stressed that the uniqueness of football is due to the fact that “it is a sport that assimilates talent and creates ‘stars’ regardless of where they come from and how they grew up”.

-The historian Alexander Kitroeff referred to the sociopolitical aspect of football, mentioning that “there are always attempts to appropriate the game, for multiple purposes, but football always represents the people rather than any political regime or ideology.”
+Historian Alexander Kitroeff referred to the sociopolitical aspect of football, mentioning that “there are always attempts to appropriate the game, for multiple purposes, but football always represents the people rather than any political regime or ideology.”

-Discussing the role of the referee, Mrs. Kourobilia mentioned that “refereeing is a thankless task.
+Discussing the role of the referee, Mrs. Kourobilia mentioned that “refereeing is a graceless task.
 However, there can’t be a football match without the referee.
 No referee wants to be the protagonist in a match.
 Our goal is to make the players the stars, to always go unnoticed.”

 Concluding the discussion, Mr. Antoniadis addressed parents and sent a message to the young generation, stressing that, in football academies, what matters is that children learn about cooperation, consistency and responsibility; elements that will shape their character later on.

-The DIALOGUES are curated and moderated by Anna-Kynthia Bousdoukou.
+The SNF Dialogues are curated and moderated by Anna-Kynthia Bousdoukou.

-*The opinions expressed by DIALOGUES participants are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or the SNF DAILOGUES team.
+*The opinions expressed by the SNF Dialogues participants, whether representing officially institutions and organizations or themselves, are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
 Speakers’ remarks are made freely, without prior guidance or intervention from the team.